New VCS Program Methodology for Improved Agricultural Land Management Open for Public Comment

 The full draft of the “Methodology for Improved Agricultural Land Management” is available on Verra’s website for you to review.
 Please send any comments to firstname.lastname@example.org by 5 July 2020.

-Additionally, staff from Indigo Ag, TerraCarbon, and Verra will be hosting a webinar to introduce the methodology on Wednesday, 17 June 2020 at 11:00 a.m.
+Additionally, staff from Indigo Ag, TerraCarbon, and Verra hosted a webinar to introduce the methodology on Wednesday, 17 June 2020 at 11:00 a.m.
 EDT.
-Please register for the webinar here.
+Please click here to view the webinar recording.